|

 - Fruit Tasting: Discover fresh and unusual fruit as we celebrate seasonal bounty

-- Plant Sale: Hosted by the Diablo Valley College, Horticultural Department shop for vegetables, edibles, annuals, perennial herbs, California natives, pollinator plants, salvias, shrubs, groundcovers & vines, trees & shrubs, succulents, tender perennials & indoor plants, soil amendments
+- Plant Sale: Diablo Valley College: Horticulture Department Shop for vegetables, edibles, annuals, perennial herbs, California natives, pollinator plants, salvias, shrubs, ground-covers & vines, trees & shrubs, succulents, tender perennials & indoor plants, soil amendments

 - Vintage issues of the CRFG Fruit Gardener magazine available for purchase